Agenda and minutes

 · There were very low numbers of agency staff being used by the directorate.
 They were not experiencing the workforce challenges that the NHS and Direct Care were.

-Resolved: That, in light of the data provided by the Corporate Directors, an update on the financial position of the two Directorates be brought to this committee in ... view the full minutes text for item 5.
+Resolved: That, in light of the data provided by the Corporate Directors, an update on ... view the full minutes text for item 5.

 This report highlights the structure for the Council’s provision of the scrutiny function and the resources available to support it.
 It also details the current terms of reference for the individual Policy & Scrutiny Committees.